zefei/picmagick/README.md

 Source Structure
 ================

-The original project was developed using Flex builder 3.
-I re-packaged the code under Flash Builder 4.5, since the newer SDK has some improvements on bitmap data handling.
+The original project was developed using Flex SDK 3.
+I refactored the code under SDK 4.5 (using Flash Builder 4.5), since the newer SDK has some improvements on bitmap data handling and performance.

 The .mxml files under src/ are front ends that I put there as a demo of the image processing utilities.
 These files are a bit messy, but they are intended to be modified to whatever you want.